Kannur: Civic administration

 Kannur municipality was formed on 1 November 1866 according to the Madras Act 10 of 1865 (Amendment of the Improvements in Towns act 1850) of the British Indian Empire, along with the municipalities of Thalassery, Kozhikode, Palakkad, and Fort Kochi, making them the first modern municipalities in the state.
 It was upgraded into a Municipal Corporation in the year 2015.

 The city is administered by the Kannur Municipal Corporation, headed by a mayor.
 The corporation is headed by a Mayor and council, and manages 78.35 km2 of Kannur city, with a population of about 232,486 within that area.
-For administrative purposes, the city is divided into 55 wards, from which the members of the corporation council are elected for five years.
+For administrative purposes, the city is divided into 55 divisions, from which the members of the corporation council are elected for five years.
 Kannur Municipal Corporation is divided into six zones: Kannur town, Pallikunnu, Puzhathi, Edakkad, Elayavoor, and Chelora.

 Kannur Corporation is the fifth City Corporation in Kerala after the creation of the state.
 Established in 2015, Kannur Corporation's first mayor was E. P. Latha.
 Kannur corporation has two assembly constituencies – Kannur and Azhikode – both of which are part of Kannur parliamentary constituency.